-There’s never been a more exciting time to enter the modular world.
-Not only are new designs popping up every day, but Eurorack modular synth modules are also becoming increasingly affordable and more compatible with modern DAWs.
+There’s never been a more exciting time to enter the modular synth world.
+Not only are new designs popping up every day, but Eurorack modular synth modules are also becoming increasingly affordable and more compatible with modern DAWs (digital audio workstations).
 Artists like Nine Inch Nails, LCD Soundsystem, Beirut, and Depeche Mode have been using Eurorack modular synthesizers for ages.

 Begin with the two basic questions: What are you missing in your computer setup and how can a Eurorack starter kit improve it?
 Your synth setup should complement your software, not replace it.

 TipTop Audio Happy Ending Kit

 One of the biggest inhibitors of a basic modular synth setup is the cost.
 The Happy Ending Kit, though, is a sturdy, no-frills first step to the modular world.
-This kit provides a power supply for up to 10 modules, rails, and a tabletop mount that can be installed in a standard 19″ 3U studio rack.
+This kit provides a power supply for up to 10 modules, rails, and a tabletop mount that can be installed in a standard studio rack.

 Pittsburgh Modular MIDI-3

-The Pittsburgh Modular MIDI-3 is a MIDI to CV converter interface is an essential tool for playing your Eurorack module with a MIDI controller or DAW.
-It accepts MIDI input, offers up to two Gate outputs, pitch control voltage, and optional velocity control voltage information.
+The Pittsburgh Modular MIDI-3 is a MIDI to CV converter interface.
+And, it’s an essential tool for playing your Eurorack module with a MIDI controller or DAW.
+It accepts MIDI input, offers up to two gate outputs, pitch control voltage, and optional velocity control voltage information.
 Play two voices independently on different MIDI channels or stack the two gate and CV outputs to play the same MIDI note.

 Pittsburgh Modular Synthesizer Box Complete Voice

 Bastl Instruments Popcorn

 Bastl makes a ton of great modules and Popcorn is a fun, wacky, non-linear Eurorack sequencer that breaks you out of the confines of a regular-looped sequence.
 The cherry on top is the all-wood design that shakes up the ordinary black/metal aesthetic in your setup.